Boss2021-eng/Geo-Dev-Lab/week 3/Readme.md

 ## 1. Overview

-This document summarises the Week 3 GIS data-processing activities, including coordinate reference system transformation, land-area calculation, comparison of area values, GeoPackage export, and an initial assessment of data quality.
+This data note summarises the Week 3 GIS data-processing activities, including coordinate reference system transformation, land-area calculation, comparison of area values, GeoPackage export, and an initial assessment of data quality.

+## 2. Clipping of Dataset
+The dataset contains administrative boundaries of Nigeria, Local Government Areas (LGAs) in Nigeria, and health facility locations across the country.
+Lagos State was selected as the study area.
+The national administrative boundary dataset was filtered to extract the boundary of Lagos State, which was saved as a separate shapefile.

+The health facilities dataset and the shapefile containing the Local Government Area boundaries of Lagos State were subsequently clipped to the study area.
+The resulting dataset contains the administrative boundaries of the 20 Local Government Areas (LGAs) of Lagos State, Nigeria, alongside health facility data within the state

 The dataset contains administrative boundaries for the 20 Local Government Areas (LGAs) of Lagos State, Nigeria.

-## 2. Coordinate Reference System Transformation
+## 3. Coordinate Reference System Transformation

 The administrative boundary data were initially provided in the geographic coordinate reference system **WGS 84**.
 The data were reprojected into **WGS 84 / UTM Zone 31N**, a projected coordinate reference system suitable for measuring distances and areas in metres within the relevant geographic region.

 Reprojection was carried out to ensure that area calculations were performed using projected coordinates rather than geographic longitude and latitude values.

-## 3. Total Area Calculation
+## 4. Total Area Calculation

 After reprojection, the total area of the study region was calculated from the administrative boundary geometries.